 Raymond Skiles is a dumb guy.
 We both are.
 He did as poorly in school as I did, and we both decided to educate ourselves, after our school years, to try to catch up to those who were more engaged in school.
-Being a dumb guy was more state of mind than an absolute characteristic for both of us, and we spent the rest of our adult lives trying to escape the label.
-The two of us share so many unfortunate characteristics, in this regard, that one could consider us similar by many calculations.
-We probably shared a lot more than I remember at one point in our lives, but at another point we diverged.
-Raymond continued along this path of alternative, unconventional thinking, and I began to see the error of my ways.
+Being a dumb guy was more state of mind than an absolute characteristic for us, and we spent the rest of our adult lives trying to escape the label.
+We shared so many of these characteristics at one point in our lives that some might call us similar.
+We both fell prey to some crazy, wacky conspiratorial beliefs in our youth, but at some point in our respective timelines, we diverged.

 The differences that emerged between the two of us can be explained in one simple scenario.
 If a used car salesman approached us, on separate occasions, with his persuasive sales techniques, we would both enter into the transaction believing that we were smarter, more savvy, and better than a used car salesman.
-I don’t know if there was an incident, or an accumulation of incidents that led to my epiphany, but at some point, I realized that I wasn’t half as smart as I thought I was.
-That former dumb guy-turned-erudite-turned-dumb guy realized that while I might know more than the average person about James Joyce, Fyodor Dostoevsky, and U.S. History, that knowledge doesn’t do me any good the moment a guy in polyester leaps out of his balloons to say, “What do I have to do to get you into a car today?”
-I developed a solution that works best for me.
+I don’t know if there was an incident, or an accumulation of moments that led to my epiphany, but at some point, I realized that I wasn’t half as bright as I thought I was.
+This former dumb guy-turned-erudite-turned-dumb guy again, realized that while I might know more than the average person knows about James Joyce, Fyodor Dostoevsky, and U.S. Presidents, that knowledge doesn’t do me any good the moment a guy in polyester leaps out of his balloons saying, “What do I have to do to get you into a car today?”
+I developed a technique that works best for me.
 I run away.

-Whereas I recognize the limits of my intelligence the moment I set foot on a salesman’s home turf, Raymond would attempt to better the used car salesman at his game.
-If this salesman were as skilled in the art of persuasion as I fear most of them are, he would recognize the information Raymond has attained, and he would flip the focus of their negotiations into an arena Raymond finds more pleasing.
-He might compliment Raymond on his knowledge of the industry, and Raymond’s overall level of intelligence, and he might take a more honest and direct approach in their exchange, and Raymond might ended up paying more for the car than he intended.
+Whereas I recognize the limits of my intelligence the moment I set foot on a salesman’s home turf, Raymond considers it a challenge and a mark of his intelligence to outdo the man.
+I might over-estimate the craftiness of the average used car salesman, but if they are half as skilled in the art of persuasion as I fear most of them are, they will know who Raymond is.
+They will then flip the focus of their negotiations into an arena Raymond finds pleasing.
+They might even compliment Raymond for the knowledge he has attained on the industry, and they might take a more honest and direct approach in their exchange, and Raymond might end up paying more for the car than he intended.

 Police officers, working a beat, have a modus operandi (M.O.) they bring to their job: “Believe none of what you hear and half of what you see.”
 This is the ideal mindset for a law enforcement official working a beat to have.
 Is this M.O. ideal, however, for a casual consumer of news, an employee who learns information regarding their employer, or a friend listening to another friend tell a story?